Storm Eunice wreaks havoc with transport networks

 That means Great Western Railway services from London Paddington are terminating at Bristol Parkway instead of continuing to Swansea.

-Among the firms advising customers not to travel on Friday include Avanti West Coast, CrossCountry, Great Northern, London North Eastern Railway, Southern and Thameslink.
+Among the firms advising customers not to travel on Friday are Avanti West Coast, CrossCountry, Great Northern, London North Eastern Railway, Southern and Thameslink.

 Network Rail staff worked to reopen lines hit by Storm Dudley earlier this week.